 Resizing regions works by dragging their border, the same way as Areas.

 To hide a region resize it down to nothing.
-A hidden region leaves a little plus sign (see picture below).
-By LMB on the plus sign, the region will reappear.
+A hidden region leaves a little arrow sign.
+LMB on this icon to make the region reappear.